Victoria Research Web

 London Student Housing

-The London Student Halls Directory offers guidance to this similar style of budget dormlike accommodation, which can vary considerably in comfort and atmosphere.
+Londonnet's London Student Halls Directory offers guidance to this similar style of budget dormlike accommodation, which can vary considerably in comfort and atmosphere.
 Cheap but sometimes noisy is the International Students House in Great Portland Street, which also has long-term (three months minimum) budget accommodation available.
 More subdued places offering economical London lodgings for students include the International Lutheran Student Centre at 30 Thanet Street, London WC1H 9QH, tel.
 0207-388-4044 (address inquiries to the Warden), a short walk from the British Library.
-The Methodist International Centre, in Euston, offers long-term lodging for students who make it through their application process; avoid the "hotel floor", which is hotel expensive.
+The Methodist International Centre, in Euston, offers long-term lodging for students who make it through their application process; avoid the expensive "hotel floor".

-The rooms in all of these Bloomsbury hotels are quite small, and usually you should expect to pay a good bit extra if you want one of the few available "en-suite" (shower and/or toilet included) rooms; nevertheless, each place has its special charms and can claim many loyal fans among budget travelers.
+The rooms in all of these Bloomsbury hotels are quite small, but most of them have been upgraded to "en-suite" (shower and/or toilet included) so you no longer have to pad down the hall to a shared bathroom.
+Each place has its special charms and can claim many loyal fans among budget travelers.
 Few of these B&Bs feature lifts (elevators), so it pays to ask, when booking, which floor your room is on--at Arran House, for instance, all the single-occupancy rooms are at the very top, four flights up.
 If nighttime noise concerns you--and in the summer you'll want your windows open at most of these places, for the breeze--it can't hurt to ask, too, for a room "at the back," away from the street.
 Often these back rooms look out on a quiet garden, a nice place to relax outside after a busy day; just ask at the desk for a key.

-As you ramble about Bloomsbury you will certainly pass by the Hotel Russell on Russell Square, and should pause to admire this exuberant late-Victorian brick and terra-cotta extravaganza designed by Charles Fitzroy Doll and opened on Derby Day, 1900.
-Do not, however, stay there.
+As you ramble about Bloomsbury you will certainly pass by the Kimpton Fitzroy Hotel (formerly Hotel Russell) on Russell Square, and should pause to admire this exuberant late-Victorian brick and terra-cotta extravaganza designed by Charles Fitzroy Doll and opened on Derby Day, 1900.
+The dining room is said to resemble the one on the Titanic, which Doll also designed.
+Contemplate staying at this hotel only if pricey "luxury" accommodations are what you have in mind.
+Gazing at it from the pavement, however, is free.

 The Goodenough Trust